Get a Smart Start in Woodturning

 Five key tools and a chuck

-You may be tempted to buy a set of six or eight turning tools.
-I did that when I started turning.
-But experience taught me that the five tools featured here can handle just about any turning project I tackle.
-Try these five first, then add to your tool selection as needed.
-You’ll also want a 4-jaw chuck like the one shown at bottom right, to give you versatile gripping capability for different turning projects.
+You may be tempted to buy a set of six or eight turning tools, however, the five tools featured here can handle just about any turning project I tackle.
+Buy them first, then add to your tool selection as needed.
+You’ll also want a 4-jaw chuck like the one shown below, to give you versatile gripping capability for different turning projects.

 There’s no shortage of specialty tools and accessories for turning, and a turner’s favorite accessories usually depend on the type and scale of work being done.
 But you can’t go wrong with the two accessories mentioned here.
-Get these first.
+The first is the Oneway Wolverine grinding jig (shown above).
+It is a favorite among turners because its adjustable support and tool-holding features make it easy to sharpen a variety of turning tools.
+The second suggested accessory is a good set of calipers (shown below).
+If you want to make multiple identical turnings, they're a must.

 More woodturning info